 A virtual community stakeholder group met on September 2022 and a virtual technical stakeholder group met in October 2022 to discuss the recently issued HNA.
+Stakeholders were selected based on their history of developing in Algona, familiarity with the development and construction of housing, or active participation in Section 9, ItemC.

-Stakeholders provided input on how future development in the city should be encouraged through open discussions.
+local governance.
+They provided input on how future development in the city should be encouraged through open discussions.
 The community and technical stakeholders indicated the importance of preserving the character of the existing housing stock, protecting open spaces and natural areas, and ensuring that infrastructure could support future housing development.
-Discussions also explored ways to encourage forms of missing middle housing such as incentives or streamlined permitting for desired housing types.
-Stakeholders were selected based on their history of developing in Algona, familiarity with the development and construction of housing, or active participation in local governance.
+Discussions also explored ways to encourage forms of middle-density housing such as incentives or streamlined permitting for desired housing types.
+Middle-density housing includes dwelling units such as duplexes, triplexes, fourplexes, townhomes, rowhomes, or cottage homes whose density is greater than a single-family residence but lesser than larger apartment or condominium complexes.